MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     > [!NOTE]
     > You can add licenses for additional users now if you want by selecting the **Assign to users** button, or you can add them later.
 [See step-by-step instructions on adding additional user licenses.](#licenses)

-5. When you’re done, go to the next section: Create a new CDS environment and install the Guides solution.ADD BOOKMARK!!!
+5. When you’re done, go to the next section: [Create a new CDS environment and install the Guides solution.](#cds)

 ### Subscribe through the Microsoft 365 Admin Center.